Updated: Jul 24

-Planning a micro-wedding or elopement in New England can be truly magical!
-Connecticut has many fabulous locations to take advantage of for scenic beauty and the intimacy that these types of weddings provide.
+Planning a micro-wedding or elopement can be truly magical!
+New England has many fabulous locations packed with the scenic beauty & intimacy that these kind of weddings provide.

 Elopements vs Micro-Weddings: What's the difference?

 It was recently asked in one of my professional groups if "micro-wedding" was just a fancy word for us to charge more for elopement services.
 The responses to that question varied wildly and in some cases quite hilariously, so I figure it's worth exploring here.
 I'm an intimate wedding specialist, so I feel pretty confident that I can set the record straight in that "micro-wedding" is not just a fancy word to make elopements cost more. 😉

 Elopements: Conventionally, an elopement is when the couple would get married secretly, just the two of them, and often at a destination.
 Now elopements can often include the couple's closest family, like parents and sometimes siblings or grandparents.
 Usually the elopement will consist of the ceremony followed by the couple (and perhaps their limited guests) exploring a unique location or doing a fun activity that is not traditionally available for weddings, making for some unique photo opportunities.

 Micro-Wedding: Micro-weddings often have most of the same elements of a traditional wedding day, but with slight adjustments and a much smaller guest count.
 Micro-weddings will have 15-40 guests, usually consisting of the couple's family and a few close friends.
 The ceremony is often followed by a few photos and an intimate dinner in lieu of the typical dinner & dancing reception of larger weddings.

 So Which One Is Right For You?